 There are no precise definitions for long-form and short-form content.

-However, most content creators and digital marketers agree that long-form content usually contains 2000-words or more.
+However, most content creators and digital marketers agree that long-form posts usually contain 2000 words or more.
 It includes blog posts, whitepapers, ebooks, and tutorials or how-to guides.

-Long-form content gives you ample scope to include meaningful insights and analyses, along with the latest statistics and data.
-It is more demanding in terms of time and resources.
+Long-form posts give you ample scope to include meaningful insights and analyses, along with the latest statistics and data.
+They are more demanding in terms of time and resources.

-Long-form content is found to work in the following situations when:
+Long-form posts are found to work in the following situations when:

 - Your audience is in the early stages of buyers’ journey and has little knowledge of your products or services.

 - You are selling high-end and expensive products or services.
 Your potential customers need extensive information about such products or services in order to make their decisions.

 - Or your products or services require more commitment in terms of time and resources from the buyer.

 - Your brand is relatively new or you are launching a new product or service.
 Long-form content allows you to give extensive details about your offering and how it can be valuable to your audience.